An analysis of localization transitions using non-parametric unsupervised learning: Abstract

 \section{Abstract}

-Localization transitions induced by disorder in quantum systems have been subject of intense discussion in the past decades.
-In particular, whether or not a localized phase is stable to the presence of interactions in the thermodynamic limit, is still an open question which is difficult to tackle both with numerical and analytical approaches.
-Here, we provide an alternative viewpoint by analyzing the classical encoding configurations of the disordered quantum system state and showing that its critical properties can be seen also as a geometric transition in data space.
-We showcase our approach on the Anderson model on regular random graphs, estimating the transition point in agreement with results in the literature.
+We propose a new viewpoint on the study of localization transitions in disordered quantum systems, showing how critical properties can be seen also as a geometric transition in the data space generated by the classically encoded configurations of the disordered quantum system.
+We showcase our approach to the Anderson model on regular random graphs, known for displaying features of interacting systems, despite being a single-particle problem.
+We estimate the transition point and critical exponents in agreement with the best-known results in the literature.
 We provide a simple and coherent explanation of our findings, discussing the applicability of the method in real-world scenarios with a modest number of measurements.